schmee/habu/README.md

 ## Building

-Habu is primarily tested on macOS, but Linux is also supported (there is no Windows support yet).
+Habu runs on macOS, Linux and Windows.

 1. Download Zig 0.11.0 for your platform from https://ziglang.org/download/.
 1. Clone this repo.